kabbi159/awesome-image-tagging/README.md

 # Awesome-Image-Tagging
-A paper list of awesome Image Tagging I read
+A paper list of awesome Image Tagging I've read

 ## Conventional Image Tagging
 Describe an image using tags.
 Tags can be objects, situation, and user generated tags.